Getting a Mortgage on a Concrete House

 These homes began to appear in the 1940s and were built using prefabricated reinforced concrete panels.

-They were built by local councils for soldiers returning from the frontlines and the construction materials were chosen to save time during the building process.
+Local councils built them for soldiers returning from the frontlines, and the construction materials were chosen to save time during the building process.

 Another wave of Reema construction homes sprang up in the 1960s.
-Older properties that date back to the post-war era are more likely to need work to make them mortgageable.
+Older properties dating back to the post-war era are more likely to need work to become mortgageable.

 Other types of concrete construction